 Description: Regional Traffic Safety Programs will conduct pedestrian and/or bicycle safety programs.
 Throughout the year, safety presentations will be given to various age groups, including youth and senior drivers, addressing a variety of traffic safety topics including pedestrian and bicycle safety.
 Depending on the audience, presentations incorporate both aspects of pedestrian and bicycle safety: that of being the pedestrian or bicyclist and that of being safe while driving alongside pedestrians and bicyclists.
 During Back to School initiatives, presentations are given to educate students on safely walking to and from school and the bus stop and crossing the street when walking to and from the bus.
 Some regional coordinators also host and/or participate in local Bicycle Rodeos or other youth fairs in which youth are taught safety aspects of riding a bicycle.
 In many cases, bicycle helmets are distributed to those participants in need of one, and a variety of materials related to bicycle safety are handed out.
+In many cases, bicycle helmets are distributed to those participants in need of one, and a variety of materials related to bicycle safety are handed out.
 In addition to bicycle safety, youth fair presentations also include pedestrian safety.

-Evidence of Effectiveness: CTW, Chapter 8: Sections 2.1 and 2.3, Chapter 9: Sections 1.3, 1.4, 2,2, 3.3, and 4.1 and 4.2
+Evidence of Effectiveness: CTW, Chapter 8: Sections 2.1 and 2.3, Chapter 9: Sections 1.3, 1.4, 2.2, 3.3, and 4.1 and 4.2